 Covered Health Care Service The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
+Ambulance Services

-Ambulance Services 5 • Prior Author ization Requirement In most cases, will initiate and direct non- nsportation.
-Emergency ambulance any affiliated non-l Ambulance transport For Out-of-Network Benefits, if you are requesting non-Emergency Air Ambulance services (including any affiliated non-Emergency ground ambulance transport in conjunction with non-Emergency Air Ambulance transport), you must obtain prior authorization as soon as possible before transport.
-If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Allowed Amounts.
+In most cases, the Claims Administrator will initiate and direct non-Emergency ambulance transportation.

+For Out-of-Network Benefits, if you are requesting non-Emergency Air Ambulance services (including any affiliated non-Emergency ground ambulance transport in conjunction with non-Emergency Air Ambulance transport), you must obtain prior authorization as soon as possible before transport.
+If you do not obtain prior authorization as required, you will be responsible for paying all charges and no Benefits will be paid.

 Emergency Ambulance What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-Does the Amount You Pay Apply to the Out-of-Pocket Limit?
-Ground Ambulance: 20% Air Ambulance: 20% Water Ambulance 20% Ground Ambulance: Yes Air Ambulance: Yes Same as Network Allowed Amounts for ground and Air Ambulance transport provided by an out-of-Network provider will be determined as described below under Allowed Amounts in this Schedule of Benefits .
-Water Ambulance Yes
+Ground Ambulance: 20% Air Ambulance: 20% Water Ambulance 20% Same as Network Allowed Amounts for ground and Air Ambulance transport provided by an out-of-Network provider will be determined as described below under Allowed Amounts in this Schedule of Benefits.

+Does the Amount You Pay Apply to Ground Ambulance: Same as Network

+the Out-of-Pocket Limit?
+Air Ambulance:

+Yes

+Water Ambulance

+Yes